chakpongchung/Spherical-Harmonics-Expansion/README.md

-The core algorithm is now implemented with boost and GNU scientific library in C/C++.
-It is now used SymPy in python since SciPy 2015. http://docs.sympy.org/dev/aboutus.html#sympy-development-team
+The core algorithm is now implemented with Boost C++ Libraries and GNU Scientific Library(GSL) in C/C++.
+It can also be used with SymPy in Python since SciPy 2015. http://docs.sympy.org/dev/aboutus.html#sympy-development-team

 The relevant notations used and derivatiosns are attaced in the corresponding folders here.

 To use the code-snippets in linux, you can run it in the terminal with

-$ bash ./run.sh
+    code-snippets$ bash ./run.sh

 To test, go to the src folder and:

-$ make
+    src$ make

 LIBRARIES DEPENDENCIES:
 -----------------------

 Boost C++ Libraries
 www.boost.org/